 Mary-Ann Wheeler—wife of famed local fisherman Richard "Leggy" Wheeler—opened Wheelers in 1856, selling fresh seafood for the locals.
 Its current owner is Delia Fitt, who took over the restaurant when her parents died in the 70s.

 There's only room for four people to sit at the bar, which doubles up as their seafood shop counter.
-Then, it's through a small door to the parlor.
+Then, it's through a small door to the parlour.
 Imagine your eccentric granny's living room with a lifetime of photos, ornaments, and knick-knacks adorning the walls—plus few extra chairs thrown in—and you've got the picture.
 Twelve seats, four sittings a day, six days a week—oh, and they're all booked out two months in advance.

 On the day I pull up a chair at the bar, Fitt must turn away about 20 people in the two hours I spent going snout-first into a plate of fishy delights.